bigboomdesign/big-boom-directory/readme.txt

 * Automatically detect URL and social media fields, converting them into links

-* Support for ACF and ACF Pro field types like checkboxes, image, date, gallery field (with integration using Lightbox), Google Map, oEmbed
+* Support for ACF and ACF Pro field types like checkboxes, image, date picker, gallery field (with integration using Lightbox), Google Map, oEmbed

 * Full-featured advanced search widget with customizable filters and field selection for the search results display